imagine-space/TOMLWORKCV/README.md

 - Grade: 2:1
 - Academic Scholar

- I honed my problem solving capabilities in a wide range of practicle and theoretical subjects.
  In my final project I collaborated with researchers at the Diamond Light Source accelerator.
 I researched how to optimise the performance of evolutionary algorithms for deducing the optimal path of a beamline.
-This began my fascination with machine learning and software.
 I completed modules in a broad range of topics including Astrophysics, Theoretical Physics, Complexity, Advanced Physics Algorithms and Statistical Analysis for Experimental Physics.

 ### Whitgift School, Croydon (Sep 2006 - Aug 2013)
 - Academic scholar